 I suppose there can be many definitions, art is quite subjective.
 What I hope to convey through my prints is not only the original vision of the image, but my care and handling of the technical aspects of print production itself and transforming the impact any particularly moment had on me onto physical media.
 The original capture of a photograph is truly only the start of the creative process.

 I fully support the process conceptualized and advocated by the great Ansel Adams.
 Ansel certainly embraced that the concept of art goes beyond the effect produced by any particular image or object.
 It presumes something about the creative process.
 It is a combination of the technical difficulties with the imagination of the artist in selecting and transforming materials that realize the impact imposed by the natural world.

 Ansel once remarked that a good print is one that isn't seen simply for the representation of a moment in time on a piece of paper, but should represent a window into the vision of the photographer.
 Owning a piece of artwork is like owning a piece of the artist because the lens of the camera often points both ways.
 With the heart and soul I put into my images, I certainly believe that to be the case with my work.
 Below is a segment of an interview with Ansel Adams where he describes much of his philosophy in the transition from previsualization to the print.

 Nature-inspired photography for ecotherapy and biophilic interior design

 My prints have been used as biophilic design elements for many private homes, hospitals, patient rooms, conference rooms, health care facilities, corporate offices, medical buildings and nature centers.
-Whether the image is reproduced on paper or canvas, they represent my artistic interaction with nature.
-They are my interpretation of what I experienced and feelings about what I wanted to portray for that moment.
+Spaces that want to promote an ecotherapy image and being in touch with our natural environment.

 You can see example installations here, and some of my customer feedback here.
 Thank you for your interest in my work, and please contact me with any questions.